-Equity means taking into account the real needs of the recipients and deciding accordingly what resources need to be allocated or what measures need to be implemented in order to achieve greater equity.
+Equity means taking into account the real needs of the recipients and deciding accordingly what resources need to be allocated or what measures need to be

+Coordinator of UNESCO Chair on Gender Equality and Women's Empowerment, University of Cyprus. implemented in order to achieve greater equity.
 Firstly, one needs to admit that inequality exists, and then develop a strategic plan including short-, medium- and long-term measures that lead to equality.
 Gender-blind policies cannot eliminate discrimination and systemic deficiencies.